The Bat Emergence

 Upper Viewing Area

 The upper viewing area, located adjacent to the parking area, is open nightly for use by the general public.
-The scenic view from the upper viewing area allows visitors to experience the rugged beauty of the Texas Hill Country, and many bicyclists, motorcyclists, and car clubs stop at Old Tunnel to enjoy this view.
-Bats are best viewed from this area during August and September when bat emergence times are earlier and more light is present.
-Fantastic views of Red-tailed hawks feeding on emerging bats can also be seen from this area.
+The scenic view from the upper viewing area allows visitors to experience the rugged beauty of the Texas Hill Country.
+Many bicyclists, motorcyclists, and car clubs stop at Old Tunnel to enjoy this view.
+Bats are best viewed from this area during August and September, when bat emergence times are earlier and more light is present.
+Fantastic views of red-tailed hawks feeding on emerging bats can also be seen from this area.
 No fees are charged and no passports or permits are required.

 Seating and Admission

 Seats are filled on a first-come, first-served basis with a maximum seating capacity of 70 visitors.
-Reservations not accepted.
-The activity tour fee for the lower viewing area is $5.00 per person regardless of age.
-We do not accept the State Parks Pass or the Bluebonnet Pass.
-These Passes cover the entrance fee to State Parks.
-Activity and tour fees are not covered by these passes.
+Reservations are not accepted.
+The activity tour fee for the lower viewing area is $5 per person regardless of age.
+We do not accept the Texas State Parks Pass or the Bluebonnet Pass.
+These passes cover the entrance fee to state parks, but not activity and tour fees.
 We also do not accept Limited Public Use and Annual Public Hunting Permits.
 We only accept cash or check.
 This park does not have cash on hand and is not able to make change; please bring the exact amount of cash for payment.

 Visitors are advised to arrive 30 minutes to one hour prior to the start of the lower viewing area tour.
 During the high-use times, such as holidays and Friday and Saturday nights, visitors are encouraged to arrive one hour or more prior to the start of the lower viewing area tour.
 Tours begin approximately one hour prior to bat emergence time.
 Composting toilets are present at the upper viewing area, but are only open during the evening hours from May through October and during special events.

 Special Group Tours